liyongjian5179/cka-example-environments/README.md

 If you want to destroy the environment again run `./down.sh`.
 You should destroy the environment after usage so no more resources are used!

-# more
-More challenges in a completely simulated CKA environment on https:/killer.sh